Ignite99/GFS_Project/README.md

 ## How to run testing code
 Note: The test code will only run when master node is running.
 If you dont want to do that then run test.sh in the test folder.

 You can download the extension go test explorer to see all the tests avaliable in the test folder.
-You can also test all each unit testcase one by one.
+You can also test each unit testcase one by one.

+Make sure to restart the master server after each test to avoid potential errors.